silenove/favourable/README.md

 # favourable
-A web application that provide favourable information about market goods.
+A web application that provide favourable information of market goods.